-- F. Hours: District properties (excluding buildings) designed for public use are open half an hour before sunrise and close half an hour after sunset unless otherwise established by the District and indicated on signs posted at the property. - G. No person, other than law enforcement officers, authorized District employees, or District's agents shall enter or remain in any District property, or park a vehicle on District property, after the daily closing time and before the daily opening time without permission of the District.
-Vehicles in violation of this regulation are subject to tow in accordance with Clackamas County Code Chapter 7.01.
+- A. Enter any District property, or park a vehicle on District property, without permission of the District, except on District properties designated for public use. - B. Enter or remain in any District property, or park a vehicle on District property, after the daily closing time and before the daily opening time without permission of the District.
+Vehicles in violation of this regulation are subject to tow in accordance with Clackamas County Code Chapter 7.01. - C. Fail to produce, upon request of any law enforcement officer or District employee, while within the boundaries of any District property, any required proof of entrance and/or fee payment if it is required.